 1) Allows organizations to be proactive rather than reactive

 Having a strategic plan allows startups to foresee their future and plan accordingly.
-They can be more proactive with their efforts rather than reacting to unforeseen situations, anticipate specific scenarios that can be considered unfavourable before they happen, and take the necessary precautions to avoid them.
+They can be more proactive with their efforts rather than reacting to unforeseen situations, anticipate specific scenarios that can be considered unfavorable before they happen, and take the necessary precautions to avoid them.
 It also allows startups to keep up with the ever-changing trends in their industry and always stay one step ahead of their competition.

 2) Sets up a sense of direction

 A strategic plan can help startups define the direction they want to go in and helps them to establish realistic objectives and goals that are in line with the vision and mission of the startup.
-It offers a much-needed foundation from which a company can grow, develop its PR strategy, evaluate its success, compensate its employees and establish guidelines for efficient decision-making.
+It offers a much-needed foundation from which a company can grow, develop its PR strategy, evaluate its success, compensate its employees, and establish guidelines for efficient decision-making.
 From a PR standpoint, having a consistent public relations strategy is like having a roadmap for success.
-A well-thought plan also gives startups the possibility to try new marketing tactics and allows the head-space and time required to get creative.
+A well-thought plan also gives startups the possibility to try new marketing tactics and allows the headspace and time required to get creative.
 It can also help align a startup’s functional activities to achieve set goals and increase operational efficiency.